jingelrpg/coc-vft/README.md

   which left recurring horror visions in Radek's mind for most of his life.
-* After finding out that he lost his parents to the war when coming home, Radek soon moved to Gdynia to help building the new Baltic Sea port, started a family and stayed there.
+* After finding out that he lost his parents to the war when coming home, Radek soon moved to Gdynia to help building the new Polish Baltic Sea port, started a family and stayed there.
 * Radek joined the Polish resistance in World War II after having lost his wife and all his three children to the war.
   There he met Jelka, a young woman with exceptional intellect and huge knowledge in chemistry, which had made her become an explosives specialist.
-  Soon after joiing his resistanc group, they got attacked one night by Gestapo.
+  Soon after she joined his resistance group they got attacked one night by Gestapo.
-  Radek was drunk and therfore didn't see them coming.
+  Radek was drunk and therefore didn't see them coming.
-  Only Jelka and Radek survived, but couldn't deal each with other anymore due to his lethal failure.
+  Only Jelka and Radek survived
+  but couldn't deal each with other anymore due to his lethal failure.
 * Radek is a man of action, who is almost fearless after having endured